By Noah Riley

-Hoss Y Juke: This is the patriots base play in this series and has become well known ever since Bill O’brien talked about it in a clinic.
+Hoss Y Juke: This is the patriots base play in the series and has become well known ever since Bill O’brien talked about it in a clinic.
 In the season I cut up, Brady went 15/18 (83%) for 139 yards (7.7 average).
 The quarterback will throw the juke route if he can tell pre-snap that he can get a 1v1 with the middle linebacker (2-high).
 If not, (1-high) the quarterback will work a hitch-seam combo.
 One thing to note is that the patriots will run this empty set with running-backs and tight-ends playing receiver so the defense doesn’t sub in extra db’s, which helps to create mismatches. (full cut-up of hoss y juke)

 1 High: VS. 1 high, the defense will usually have 2 linebackers in the box which makes the juke route less favorable.
 The quarterback will instead work the hitch-seam combo reading the flat defender.

-Throw seam: Sometimes the outside backer buzzes to the flat under the hitch which opens up the seam window. (this never happened but if the ILB gets under the seam, that leaves #3 1v1 with the remaining backer.)
+Throw seam: Sometimes the outside backer buzzes to the flat under the hitch which opens up the seam window.
+(If the ILB were to get under the seam, that leaves #3 1v1 with the remaining backer.)